Fryingpan–Arkansas Project: Operation

-The power plant takes its name from Mt.
-Elbert, Colorado's tallest peak, and sits at its base.
+The power plant takes its name from Mount Elbert, Colorado's tallest peak, and sits at its base.
 The two-unit facility is the largest hydroelectric power plant in Colorado.
 It has a nameplate capacity of 200 megawatts and a maximum generating head of 477 ft.
 During night time hours, when power rates are less expensive, the reversible pump-back units return water from Twin Lakes—water that was already used at least once by the units to generate electricity—back to the forebay so it can flow down again for more power generation.
 The Western Area Power Administration markets the power generated at the plant.

 Water exiting the Mt.
 Elbert Power Plant helps fill Twin Lakes Reservoir, a natural lake bed that was enlarged and impounded by the Twin Lakes Dam during 1978–1980.
 The reservoir sits on Lake Creek which runs down from Independence Pass.
 Water from the reservoir continues down Lake Creek to the Arkansas River, which is the main delivery vehicle for the Fry-Ark project.

 Pueblo Reservoir, the center piece of Lake Pueblo State Park, is the last reservoir in the project and sits on the Arkansas just west of Pueblo.
 The majority of municipal and agricultural deliveries for the project are made out of Pueblo Reservoir before the water continues on east to Kansas via the Arkansas.